 7. Form a Team To Manage the Setup Process & Train Employees

-The best way to keep employees engaged is by clearly communicating why they need to know what they’re learning, along with regular progress updates so everyone stays motivated.
+You'll also want to form a team to manage and train employees who will use and keep up with your new software.
+Training should include not only how to use specific features, but also how technology fits into an overall business strategy.
+The best way to keep employees engaged is by clearly communicating why they need to know what they're learning, along with regular progress updates so everyone stays motivated.

 8. Update or Upgrade Existing Software & Confirm Compatibility